Sinusealpha/sinusealpha.github.io/README.md

 ## about
-i'm sina. curious 22yo from tehran, iran. founder and executive member at [MedX](https://sinusealpha.github.io/MedX/), a 4th-year medical student, and a mba graduate. i 24/7 follow my curiosities! i'm interested in startups, design, coding, math, and humans. i love building, reading books, and writing. you can find me on [x (formerly twitter)](https://x.com/sinamoradi2002), [linkedin](https://www.linkedin.com/in/sinusealpha/), [telegram](https://t.me/Sinusealpha_Channel), and [youtube](https://www.youtube.com/@Sinusealpha), contact me directly at [sina80mor@gmail.com](sina80mor@gmail.com), or [book a free 30 min meeting](https://calendly.com/sinusealpha/30minmeeting) to discuss about potential collaborations or anything i can help you with.
+i'm sina. curious 22yo from tehran, iran. founding contributer at [MedX](https://sinusealpha.github.io/MedX/), a 4th-year medical student, and a mba graduate. i 24/7 follow my curiosities! i'm interested in startups, design, coding, math, and humans. i love building, reading books, and writing. you can find me on [x (formerly twitter)](https://x.com/sinamoradi2002), [linkedin](https://www.linkedin.com/in/sinusealpha/), [telegram](https://t.me/Sinusealpha_Channel), and [youtube](https://www.youtube.com/@Sinusealpha), contact me directly at [sina80mor@gmail.com](sina80mor@gmail.com), or [book a free 30 min meeting](https://calendly.com/sinusealpha/30minmeeting) to discuss about potential collaborations or anything i can help you with.